In This Article

 Learning how to manage stress and anxiety is very crucial in healing gut dysbiosis.
-Practicing mindfulness meditation, yoga, and deep breathing exercises can help a lot.
+Try doing the following:

 Certain medications negatively impact gut health.
 This leads to dysbiosis in the intestinal microbiota.

-In a 2020 multi-drug meta-analysis, it was revealed that 18 commonly used drug categories cause almost imperceptible damage to the gut microbiome.
-Antibiotics, laxatives, and proton pump inhibitors topped the list.
+A multi-drug meta-analysis reveals that 18 commonly used drug categories cause almost imperceptible damage to the gut microbiome.
+Antibiotics, laxatives, and proton pump inhibitors topped the list.8

-These drugs, especially antibiotics, affect the balance in the intestinal flora in various ways.
-Some of them cause a small intestinal bacterial overgrowth of bad bacteria.
+These drugs, especially antibiotics, affect the balance of your intestinal flora in various ways.
+Some of them cause small intestinal bacterial overgrowth (SIBO).
 In contrast, others increase the production of fatty acids.